jrouly/omscs-buzzport-parser/README.md

 # omscs-buzzport-parser

-Given the HTML from the Buzzport advanced course search, generate a CSV of courses an OMSCS student can sign up for sorted by the number of remaining slots.
+Generates a CSV of courses available for an OMSCS student to sign up for sorted by the number of remaining slots.

-Run `python parser.py` to do everything.
-Requires `table.html` in the same directory in order to parse the available courses.

-### table.html
+### How To

-Raw `<tbody>` from the Buzzport registration page.
-Make sure to delete any intermediate header `<tr>`s, only keeping the very first one.
+#### Navigating GA Tech's OSCAR

+1. Login to BuzzPort, hit `Student` and then find `OSCAR`.
+2. Navigate to `Student Services & Financial Aid`.
+3. Navigate to `Registration`.
+4. Navigate to `Look up Classes` and select your desired term.
+5. Hit `Advanced Search`.
+6. On the `Advanced Search` screen, select your desired subject(s) and other criteria.
+Hit `Section Search`.
+7. Inspect the page source and find the main `<tbody>` element.
+   Copy it into a new file called `table.html` in the `input/` directory.
+   There is a sample `table.html` in the root directory of this repo.

+#### Running the parser script

+Run `python parser.py`.
+Make sure that you've loaded the course data into `input/table.html`.
+This should generate an output file `table.csv` which will contain the filtered and sorted data.